mciwing/mciwing.github.io/docs/programming/data/api.md

 To illustrate the practical interaction with APIs, we will retrieve cryptocurrency data from the [CoinCap API](https://docs.coincap.io/).

-We will pull the latest price history of a specific cryptocurrency, perform a conversion from USD to EUR, and plot a line chart to visualize the data.
+We will pull a list of available cryptocurrencies, the latest price history of a specific coin, plot a line chart to visualize the data and lastly perform a conversion from USD to EUR.

 ???+ info "<span style='color:red;'>Disclaimer</span>"